 According to a June 2016 report by the research firm Technavio, the top five NOR flash memory vendors are Cypress Semiconductor Corp., GigaDevice Semiconductor, Macronix International Co.
 Ltd., Micron Technology Inc. and Winbond Electronics Corp.

-Among those, Cypress Semiconductor also supplies embedded system components that use NOR flash memory for industries like automotive and the internet of things.
-In comparison, Micron Technologies is mainly known as a supplier of flash chips -- both NOR and NAND -- as well as DRAM, to component manufacturers.
+Among those, Cypress Semiconductor also supplies embedded system components that use NOR flash memory for industries such as automotive and IoT.
+In comparison, Micron Technologies is mainly known as a supplier of flash chips -- both NOR and NAND -- as well as dynamic RAM (DRAM), to component manufacturers.